 This component of The Arts focuses on students making, displaying and appraising images and objects.
 Students develop perceptual and conceptual understandings of visual language, enabling them to be visually literate in the symbol systems and visual communication of cultures and societies, past and present.
 They engage in experiences to develop personal expression, aesthetic judgment and critical awareness.
-The assessable elements are: Visual Literacy, Application, and Appraising.

-Students will be assessed on both making and appraising tasks:
+Students will be assessed on both making and responding tasks:

-- Making tasks require students to create and display artworks that communicate thoughts, feelings, ideas, experiences and observations related to quotes, definitions, and social, political, philosophical and historical issues. - Appraising tasks require students to critically reflect on and challenge meanings, purposes, practices and approaches of artworks and artists.
+- Making tasks require students to create and display artworks that communicate thoughts, feelings, ideas, experiences and observations related to quotes, definitions, and social, political, philosophical and historical issues. - Responding tasks require students to critically reflect on and challenge meanings, purposes, practices and approaches of artworks and artists.